pocomane/brewed-in-the-apocalypse/bita.md

 can be quickly found ???

 To conclude with the obvious things: the moves did not regulate all the discussion.
-If someone want to speak of something outside the giction, and it do not annoy anyone at the table, ey can just do it.
+If someone want to speak of something outside the fiction, and it do not annoy anyone at the table, ey can just do it.
 Also if ey want to give suggestion on how the fiction should go, ey can do it without having a move to explicitly allowing it.
-Also some information about the fiction the may be releved (probably by the scenarist) during this non-regulated discussion.
-But all of this should be considered to be hypotetical.
-Future move can make something else happen or may reveal that such information were false.
+Also some information about the fiction the may be revealed (probably by the scenarist) during this non-regulated discussion.
+But all of this should be considered to be hypothetical until some move makes them happen or reveal them true.

 # Hosting the game